Library Board of Western Australia Award for Excellence

 This annual award reflects the Library Board's leadership role in guiding and encouraging the promotion of all library services throughout the State.
 It is awarded for a particular service, event, program, piece of research or partnership.
 The award is judged on the following criteria:

-- Implementation – explain how the nominated achievement was planned, managed and implemented.
+Implementation – explain how the nominated achievement was planned, managed and implemented.
 How was the nominated achievement evaluated?

-- Impact – describe the extent and impact of the nominated achievement, and how it has contributed to the promotion, provision or support for library services in WA.
+Impact – provide evidence of the extent and impact of the nominated achievement, and how it has contributed to the promotion, provision or support for library services in WA.

-The Award is for recent activity, rather than long and meritorious service, and for 2013 the achievement is to be completed in the previous year 2014.
+The Award is for recent activity, rather than long and meritorious service, and for 2015 the achievement is to be completed in the previous year 2014.
 Prize money of $5,000 is awarded to the winner.